I bet you didn't think this pineapple upside-down cake is healthy and made with healthier ingredients, right?

 - Make sure to pat the pineapple dry before using.
 This applies to both fresh and canned pineapple.
 We don't want extra moisture in our caramel layer.

 - Don't slice the pineapple too thick (or too thin).
 1 cm thickness is enough.

 Serve - At room temperature.
 A scoop of vanilla ice cream on the side is not a bad idea.
 Both Marco and I have eaten it cold from the fridge and surprisingly, it also tastes delicious!
 Haha!

 Store - At room temperature for max 24 hours.
-After that it's better to be kept in the fridge since it's a cake with fruit.
-Best up to 3 days in the fridge.
+After that, it's better to be kept in the fridge since it's a cake with fruit.
+Best for up to 3 days in the fridge.
 If you plan to keep it longer than that, then freeze it.
 Best consumed within 1 month.

 Yes, no problem at all.

 No worries, then simply use another ½ cup of spelt flour instead.

 This is probably because you waited too long before flipping it.
 When the caramel cools down, it hardens and sticks to the pan.
 Flip after 10-15 minutes.

 Well, this has to do with extra moisture.
 Make sure to pat the pineapple dry before using.

 If you follow all my instructions and tips, you don't need to.
 But of course, you can use it if you want to.